 You may be indifferent and mentally and emotionally disconnected from the relationship.

 If there is no desire to work on your marriage, it may be time to consider throwing in the towel.

 Next time you have the urge to share something, pay close attention to who you naturally think of telling first.
 They’re no longer your go-to person to know about your day.
 It’s a red flag if you don’t feel safe confiding in them and instead turn to family members and friends.

 7. Marriage Counseling Isn’t Working

-I hope this information guides you in your decision to either save or end your marriage.
-If you decide that your marriage is worth saving, then I highly recommend using the same system my husband and I used.
-This is the one that really made a difference for us and helped us work through our issues.
+If you ultimately decide that your marriage is worth saving, I highly recommend using the same system my wife and I used if you need an alternative to marriage counseling.
+This is the one that made a difference for us and helped us work through our issues.